tiby312/broccoli-project/report/src/ch12-improvements.md

 of aabbs.

-These usecases aren't directly supported by broccoli, but I think can be done by adding a wrapper layer on top of broccoli and that uses unsafe.
+These usecases aren't directly supported by broccoli, but I think can be done by adding a wrapper layer on top of broccoli.
 For example, in order to skip over elements the user can just maintain a list of pointers.
 Then in the raycast callback functions, the user can just check if the current pointer is in that blacklist of pointers, and if it is, say there was no hit.

 #### Pointer Compression

 The broccoli tree data structure can be very pointer heavy.
 There may be some gains from using pointer compression if only during construction.
 During the query phase, i'm certain that using pointer compression would be slow given the extra overhead of having to unpack each pointer.
-However, if the tree was constructed with `BBox<N,u16>` which was then converted to `BBox<N,&mut T>` then maybe construction would be faster provided the conversion isnt too slow.
+However, if the tree was constructed with `BBox<N,u16>` which was then converted to `BBox<N,&mut T>` then maybe construction would be faster provided the conversion isn't too slow.
 A cleaner solution would just be to target a 32bit arch instead of 64bit.
-(Sidenode: The webassembly arch is 32bit)
+(Side-note: The webassembly arch is 32bit)